aakritis20/eth/README.md

-Hi there, My name is Aakriti Singh and here i am gonna briefly give the explanation of the given assessment/project. so firstly what i did in this project is i i declared three variable named aa tokenName, tokenAbb, totalSupply. and they all are public so that anyone can access them. then i declared i did mapping, so that address will point to totalSupply and tells the balance. then i declared another function named as mint and in that function i declared two parameters named as address and value and add the value to total supply and the address of the balance. and then lastly i declared another function named as burn function which works exactly opposite to the mint function basically burn function deletes the value from total supply and a balance of sender.
-To use the solidity we are using the online website named as remix.ethereum.org, which works exactly same as vs code
+PROJECT
+\
+Make a token.

+Here, the code creates a token with the following additional functions in addition to the address to uint name mapping for balance, which includes the token's name, abbreviation, and total supply:

+The min function adds the value to the total supply and the address of the balance after taking two parameters, an address and a value.

+The burn function eliminates a value from the sender's balance as well as the entire supply in the opposite way to the mint function.
+Additionally, in order to use Solidity, we must install Remix Ide or use it online by going to remix.ethereum.org.
+Similar to VS code, it functions.

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;